RealityMoez/openai-chatbot/README.md

 # Stack

-The following technologies were used in building this chatbot:
+The following technologies were used:
 - `HTML`
 - `CSS`
 - `JavaScript`